milkydood/flactools/README.md

 [flactest](flactest) - Test for broken flac files - report any that are broken, or all ok.

-[flactime](flactime) - give a series of filespecs (dirs/individual flac files), report a whole bunch of stats.
+[flactime](flactime) - given a series of filespecs (dirs/individual flac files), report a whole bunch of stats.

 [flac_track_number_from_playlist_order](flac_track_number_from_playlist_order) - write out an ever-increasing tracknumber from the filenames in the given playlist.